luigifcruz/CyberEther/README.md

 ```

 ### Graphical Interface
 The graphical interface is where the fun is!
 It is a fully-featured application that can be used to build and run flowgraphs.
 Building a flowgraph is very familiar to anyone who has used GNU Radio Companion.
-Just drag the block icon from the right panel and drop them in the canvas.
+Just drag the block icon from the right panel and drop it in the canvas.
 The color of the block icon indicates which backend to pick.
 For example, the Yellow block will run on the CPU, Purple on Metal, etc. Each block can be connected by dragging edges from the output of one block to the input of another.
 There is no start or stop button, blocks will start running as soon as they are connected.
 Flowgraphs can be exported and imported as readable YAML files.
 Example flowgraphs with helpful notes can be found pre-loaded in the application.

 ![Flowgraph](docs/cyberether-flowgraph.png)